Multi-wavelength Emission from Jets and Magnetically Arrested Disks in Nearby Radio Galaxies: Application to M87: Resutlts for weak or no plasma entrainment

 As $(n_p m_p)/(n_e m_e)>1$, we estimate the proton number density by Equation (\ref{energy_consv}), and then, $\sigma_{\rm ent} > (m_e/m_p)\xi \sigma_\pm \simeq 10^5$ is required to satisfy $n_e > n_p$.
 We estimate the photon energy emitted by electrons with $\gamma_{\rm min}$ to be

 The obtained minimum Lorentz factor is too high to emit the optical and X-ray photons.
 Based on Equation (\ref{Egammin}), $\delta B/B \sim 0.01$ is required to explain the X-ray data.
 Even if we tune $\delta B/B$ to emit the X-ray photons by electrons with $\gamma_{\rm min}$, the photon spectrum is too peaky to fit the optical and the X-ray data simultaneously.
-We show the result in Figure \ref{wo-plasma} for the case of weak plasma entrainment.
+For the case of weak plasma entrainment, we show the result in Figure \ref{wo-plasma} and tabulate the changed parameters and physical quantities in Table \ref{dif_parameter}.
+Other parameters and physical quantities are the same as those tabulated in Table \ref{MAD_parameter_M87}.
 We conclude that the weak plasma entrainment is disfavored to explain the multi-wavelength data.

 Next, we discuss the case with no plasma entrainment.
 In this case, the magnetic reconnection accelerates all the electrons up to $\gamma \sim (\delta B/B)^2\xi \sigma_\pm \simeq 10^7$.
 This value is also too high to emit the optical and X-rays.
 Thus, we conclude that no plasma entrainment is disfavored to explain the multi-wavelength data for the same reason as the weak plasma entrainment.